Serrata tuii

-Serrata tuii is a species of sea snail, a marine gastropod mollusc in the family Marginellidae, the margin snails.
+Serrata tuii is a species of sea snail, a marine gastropod mollusc in the family Marginellidae, the margin snails.Like other members of its genus, it is characterized by a glossy, polished shell and a highly specialized anatomy adapted for life in deep-water marine environments.

 Description

 The size of the shell of a Serrata tuii sea snail reaches 10 mm, this shell has a distinct shiny outer surface.

 Distribution

 This marine species occurs off New Caledonia.